avine/formation-angular-base/doc/course/public/03_components.md

 - `input` and `model` are in fact "**signals**"
 - `.set()` and `.update()` methods are part of the signals API
-- Signals play a crucial role in the Angular reactivity model and whole chapter is devoted to them later in the training
+- Signals play a crucial role in the Angular reactivity model and whole chapter is devoted to them later in the course

 Notes :